 \subsection{Regression}

-\paragraph{Precipitation regression} Precipitation regression results on the test data from NASA-GMAO are presented in Table \ref{table:precip_regression_nasa_test}.
-On this dataset, no learned method or method leveraging ensemble model forecasts outperforms the historical average model significantly. \new{Note that the best $R^2$ value, associated with the historical average, is still negative; the low values for all methods indicate the difficulty of the forecasting problem.}
+\paragraph{Precipitation regression using NASA-GMAO} Precipitation regression results on the test data from NASA-GMAO are presented in Table \ref{table:precip_regression_nasa_test}.
+On this dataset, no learned method or method leveraging ensemble model forecasts significantly outperforms climatology.
+Note that the best $R^2$ value associated with the climatology is still negative; the low values for all methods indicate the difficulty of the forecasting problem.

-Figure \ref{fig:precip_reg_nasa_test} illustrates test performance of key methods on NCEP-CFSv2 data with $R^2$ heatmaps over the U.S. Although the stacked model does not show the best performance in terms of mean $R^2$ score, it has more geographic regions with positive $R^2$ than any other method.
+Figure \ref{fig:precip_reg_nasa_test} illustrates the test performance of key methods on NASA-GMAO data with $R^2$ heatmaps over the U.S. Although the stacked model does not show the best performance in terms of mean $R^2$ score, it has more geographic regions with positive $R^2$ than any other method.

 \paragraph{Regression of temperature} Temperature regression results using NASA-GMAO ensemble members are presented in Table \ref{table:tmp_regression_nasa_test}.
 The random forest and linear regression outperform all baselines in terms of both $R^2$ score and MSE.
 However, the U-Net model's performance is lower compared to other learned methods, which might be a sign of overfitting.
-Despite this performance drop of U-Net, the model stacking approach demonstrates the best predictive skill.
+Despite this performance drop of U-Net, the model stacking approach still demonstrates the best predictive skill.
 Note that the model stacking approach is applied to the models that are trained on all available features except SSTs (similar to NCEP-CFSv2 data).

 Figure \ref{fig:tmp_reg_nasa_test} illustrates the test performance of key methods on NASA-GMAO data with $R^2$ heatmaps over the U.S. The stacked model shows the best performance across spatial locations.
 Similar to the NCEP-CFSv2 dataset, we notice that there are still regions where all models tend to exhibit a negative $R^2$ score.